 The health care provider scrapes the problem area of your skin using a needle or scalpel blade.
-The scrapings from the skin are placed in liquid containing the chemical potassium hydroxide (KOH).
-The liquid is examined under the microscope.
-KOH destroys all non-fungal cells.
+The scrapings from the skin are placed on a microscope slide.
+Liquid containing the chemical potassium hydroxide (KOH) is added.
+The slide is then examined under the microscope.
+KOH helps dissolve much of the cellular material.
 This makes it easier to see if there is any fungus.

 How to Prepare for the Test

 There is no special preparation for the test.